 Our Analysis and Test Results

-Smoke Hollow claims that the unique, geometrical "V" shaped design of the bottom of this product promotes a convection-style cooking that is fuel efficient.
+Smoke Hollow claims that the unique, geometrical "V" shaped design of the bottom of this product promotes convection-style cooking that is fuel efficient.

 We didn't have any trouble controlling any of the three burners on this product.
-Each burner starts easily every time, and the propane hose is easy to connect to a tank because it has a nice big wrenchless plastic tightening handle that makes it easy to fasten securely.
+Each burner starts easily every time, and the propane hose is easy to connect to a tank because it has a nice, big wrench-less plastic tightening handle that makes it easy to fasten securely.

 This product received a low score in this metric because it is awkward and bulky to carry.
 It has two sturdy lid latches on both sides that keep everything safely together during transport.
 All the legs and side tables fold in.
-This product does not take small propane canisters, as it has been designed for a large propane tank.
+This product does not take small propane canisters, as it is designed for a large propane tank.
 Keep that in mind if you're a fast and light kind of person.

 The STOK Gridiron 1-Burner has the next largest cooking area of 348 sq in and the Coleman RoadTrip LXX falls next in line at 285 sq in.
+The Editors Choice Napoleon TravelQ 285 has the same amount of space as the LXX.

 The Vector Series has covers over its burners which make it mostly wind resistant.
 The only wind issue we found was when using the smoke tray.
 When the lid on this product is closed, there is still a small amount of space between the base of the model and the top.
 This causes a fair amount of the internal smoke to be pushed to the back vent fins when the weather is very blustery.